 Students are required to acquire a broad knowledge and understanding of Chemistry.
 The course also develops skills of analysis and evaluation, mathematical and practical skills are also developed.

-Please speak to Mrs H.Anwar h.anwar@cromptonhouse.org or the class teacher.
+Please speak to Mr J Leyland i.leyland@cromptonhouse.org

 GCSE Chemistry includes progression in the subject content and consistency in the exam questions, so that students have the best preparation for future A-level study.